Reclaiming Our Health: Germ Theory Exposed

 In the name of Big Medicine, unspeakable cruelty is inflicted on tens of millions of animals every year.
 For example, to harvest enough fetal calf serum for making vaccines (including some Covid vaccines), 2 million pregnant cows are sliced open every year, and blood is extracted from the 3 to 9-month old fetus by puncturing its beating heart.
 No anaesthetic is used because that would adversely affect the serum.

 Most Covid vaccines are experimental gene-based ‘vaccines’, whose purpose is genetic manipulation.
 They instruct our cells to make ‘spike proteins’ (allegedly part of ‘the virus’), which the body will recognise as foreign matter and attack by making antibodies.
 But the cells making those foreign proteins are likely to be killed as well, and this can include brain cells.
-Reported adverse reactions include anaphylactic shocks, neurological and cardiovascular disorders, miscarriages, blindness, and many thousands of deaths.7 In the short term, mass vaccination may help alleviate the climate of fear.
-The long-term effects are unknown: hundreds of millions of people are being used as lab rats.
+Reported adverse reactions include anaphylactic shocks, neurological and cardiovascular disorders, miscarriages, blindness, and many thousands of deaths.7 The long-term effects are unknown: hundreds of millions of people are being used as lab rats.

 A child who recovers from a disease in a natural manner tends not to get it a second time, whereas vaccination may temporarily suppress disease symptoms, so that a disease strikes at a later age when it may pose a greater risk.
 Vaccine scientists recognize that vaccines can fail to provide even short-term ‘immunity’.
 They also admit that vaccination can lead to worse cases of disease, and have invented two impressive-sounding names for this: ‘antibody-dependent enhancement’ and ‘original antigenic sin’.8